Raguram-N/-GoQuant_assignment/UX Optimization Guide.md

 - Highlight the **current page** visually for easy orientation.
 - Consider adding **“First” and “Last” buttons** for quicker access to boundary pages.

-## Recommendation 6 – Welcome/Thank You message is missing
+## Recommendation 6 - Welcome Thank You message is missing
 **Issue:** Users do not receive a welcome message upon login or a thank you/confirmation message upon logout, which reduces engagement and clarity about the action's success.

 **UX Recommendation:**